 $PATH.
 This will allow you to invoke the

-If you unpacked both Cell Ranger ATAC and the reference data into /opt, then you would run the following command.
+If you unpacked both Cell Ranger ATAC and the reference data into /opt, then run the following command:

 You may wish to add this command to your

 Next, run the bundled site check script and send the output to 10x Genomics.
 We will review the information to ensure that Cell Ranger ATAC will run smoothly once you have generated your own Chromium data.
 Assuming you have installed Cell Ranger ATAC as described above, run the following commands.

 $ cellranger-atac sitecheck > sitecheck.txt $ cellranger-atac upload [email protected] sitecheck.txt